What are Rich Snippets and How to Get Them?

 The short answer is yes.
 The rise of rich snippets on SERPs has changed the rules of the SEO game.
 The companies that invest in structured data implementation now gain a significant advantage over those that don’t.
 Although, some companies certainly have more reasons to embrace rich results than others.

-The race for rich results may not have affected your industry yet.
+The race for Google rich snippets may not have affected your industry yet.
 But it’s only a matter of time until your competitors find a way to benefit from these SERP features.
-If you hesitated about optimizing your website for rich results, act now.
-You can still get quick wins in traffic and conversions with a minor effort.
+If you hesitated about optimizing your website for rich snippets, act now.
+Rich snippets for SEO are important as you can get quick wins in traffic and conversions with a minor effort.

 Subscribe to our blog!